A cusped hyperbolic 4-manifold without spin structures: The construction

 We now want to show that $X$ has embedded facets.
 We begin by showing that $X_0$ and $X_{12}$ have embedded facets.
 Let $Y$ be a facet of $X_0$ or $X_{12}$.
-Since the latter are obtained by gluing copies of $P^4$ along facets with the identity, $Y$ is a union of copies of a facet $F$ of $P^4$.
+It is a union of copies of a facet $F$ of $P^4$.
 Consider a corner $C$ of $X$ contained in $Y$.
 It is not possible that both sides of $C$ are in $Y$.
-Indeed, $P^4$ is right-angled, hence both sides of $C$ are in the same copy of $P^4$ and, of course, there is only one facet $F$ in $P^4$.
+Indeed, $P^4$ is right angled, hence both sides of $C$ are in the same copy of $P^4$ and, of course, there is only one facet $F$ in $P^4$.